-This model, as the original model (Bianchi & Winch 2005), does generate the cyclical behaviour expected for this kind of firm - consistent with the general behaviour described in Figure 3 and observed in the original case study firms.
-The periodicity of the cycles is a function of the assumed delays and decay rates in the example model, while the amplification was deduced as a function of the attitudes and strength of response by the simulated firm when managing product/service, as well capacity development, and efforts to win and retain customers.
-Should the functions that represent these latter factors be changed then the amplification changed accordingly, for example, a less relaxed reaction to perceived financial resource gap being below the target results in smaller oscillations closer to the target figures.
-The more reactive response portrayed by the model suggests that the oscillations are destined to die out over time.
-This might be the case if the operating environment were perfectly constant over the period; however, perturbations, or changes in the environment are likely to trigger further oscillations.
+The original model assumed a 40 years time horizon and showed an oscillatory behaviour of strategic assets around the target level.
+The periodicity of the cycles (around 5 years) was indicated as a function of the assumed delays and decay rates in the example model, while the amplification was remarked as a function of the attitudes and strength of response by the simulated firm when managing product/service, as well capacity development, and efforts to win and retain customers.
+Should the functions that represent these latter factors be changed then the amplification changed accordingly; for example a less relaxed reaction to perceived financial resource gap being below the target results in smaller oscillations closer to the target figures as in Figure 6.